instantOS/instantos.github.io/docs/insdot.md

 ins dot clone <repo url>
 ```

-Or create a new on with
+Or create a new one with

 ```
 ins dot init